DashboardCode/BsMultiSelect/README.md

 ````
 Vote there: https://github.com/twbs/bootstrap/issues/26412

-Important to know that BS allready provide classes like: `h-25`, `bg-light`, `text-primary` , so the proposal is just an improovement of theirs class system (actually it is very strange that those important styles are not available as classes).
+Important to remember that BS allready provide classes like: `h-25`, `bg-light`, `text-primary` that make many variables available as classes so the proposal is just an improovement of theirs class system.

 ### Known issues